chettrick/stm32cubef4/Projects/STM32F401RE-Nucleo/Examples/HAL/HAL_TimeBase/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the TIM5 interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the TIM5 time base is always set to 1 millisecond
+@note The application needs to ensure that the TIM5 time base is always set to 1 millisecond
       to have correct HAL operation.